LachlanStuart/u6snes/Keybindings.md

       ;sta $7e0152
 STA:  cmp #$07
       bne EXIT
-                  ; Start - unbound
+      jsr $e1af     ; Start - Cheat: show minimap (cast peer with no cost) bra CLEANUP
-EXIT: jmp $89a4   ; Button not handled - return to original function ; Clean up by closing the menu.
-This is needed to fix state after Look,Talk,etc. however ; it also re-runs the framerule causing moving NPCs to teleport one step ahead.
+EXIT: jmp $89a4     ; Button not handled - return to original function
+CLEANUP: jmp $89fa  ; Clean up by closing the menu.
+This is needed to fix state after Look,Talk,etc. however
-CLEANUP: jmp $89fa
+                    ; it also re-runs the framerule causing moving NPCs to teleport one step ahead.

 ```